rjrudin/ml-multiline-record-ingest-starter/README.md

     ./gradlew ingest -Pdocument_type=json

-The program defaults to using DMSDK (requires ML9) to write to ML; you can use the REST API instead:
+If you have ML9, you can try out the new Data Movement SDK (DMSDK):

-    ./gradlew ingest -Papi=rest
+    ./gradlew ingest -Papi=dmsdk

 Or load the data via XCC instead of the REST API: